Overview

 What We Do

 The Indigenous Resilience Center (IRes) works on the areas of food, water, and energy with tribes.
 IRes identifies and looks for resources to support co-designing solutions with Indigenous communities.
-Please check out our Community Impact Award call for proposals in the areas of Partnership Building, Research, and Teaching.
 The projects below are examples of our work:

 Center for Native Environmental Health Equity Research